lvkv/BitShift/README.md

 # BitShift
 BitShift is a 2048 remake with a couple twists.
+Just to let you know: it's pretty bad.

 #### How to Play:
 * Use arrow keys to shift tiles up, down, left or right